kensanata/emacswiki-light-theme/README.md

 #### Italic Text ####

-For italic text, the [ET Book font](https://github.com/edwardtufte/et-book) is used (the font from in Edward Tufte's books), as it looks nicer than the computer-generated EB Garamond italic.
-ET Book has an MIT License.
+For italic text, one of the built-in serif fonts is used, as EB Garamond lacks an italic face, and so is computer generated.

 ### Existing themes ###